thiagodnf/bubble-chart-for-gnuplot/README.md

 #### Four Quadrants

-Separate the information using the "#" character.
-The following code generates a chart with two information:
+Separate the quadrant by using the "#" character.
+The following code generates a chart with two quadrant:

 ```
 Red;Circle;10